 Garlic plants!
 Despite the insane winter temps and all the snowsnowsnow, my garlic said, whatevs, bish, and sent up green sprouts.
 They’re about 6″ tall at this point.
 Hello, my garlic darlings, I love you!

 I can’t wait to harvest and use my own homegrown broccoli.
 Com’on Spring!
 This super yummy and healthy version of broccoli cauliflower soup is a weekday-worthy meal — about 30 minutes, mostly hands-off, once prep is done.

-If you’re in an extra bit of hurry, just grab a couple of bags of pre-cut broccoli and cauliflower mix.
+If you’re in an extra bit of hurry, just grab a couple of bags of pre-cut broccoli and cauliflower mix in the produce department.
+So easy!
 Serve with a fresh green salad and a loaf of garlic bread, and you’ve got dinner covered.